The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 It shows the NFL is relevant and in touch with what's currently happening.

-Whether people know it, whether the ardent fans know it, and I suspect they do, but believe me, going to a game, watching it on TV, there's a lot of fantasy involved.
+Whether people know it, whether ardent fans know it, and I suspect they do, but believe me, going to a game, watching it on TV, there's a lot of fantasy involved thinking you could do it, how great that life would be.

-I would love to be an inner player.
+Man, I would love to be an NFL player.

 You live your life through these guys, depending on how old or young you are.

-You go to watch a sport, baseball too.
+You go to watch a sport, baseball too, football doesn't matter what it is.

 And now the sport is bringing all that stuff to it and promoting it.